react-knowledgeable/rk-community-site/content/stories/introducing-rk-lightning-to-this-town.md

 On the last day of our trip, I was telling her that I'd be introducing RK to this town and she agreed to hear my talk and to give feedback.
 But, as the theory goes – first time rehearsing a talk always goes disastrous – that ended up me wanting to bury my face in my flat white after babbling five minutes of nonsense.

 As a designer Xinling is constantly drawing.
-And as a not-a-very-visual person I even got affected by her dedication.
+And as a not-very-visual person I got affected by her dedication.
 She was drawing a postcard out of a photo she took in a street of Penang.
 I requested that I contribute to it so she allowed me to plaid one of the fillings.
 And it didn't go too bad (how bad can a plaiding go anyway).
 Before our flight she was drawing another card for her mom.
 Dedication is infectious, really.
 So I started drawing with my iPad as well.

 I could not get RK out of my mind after running the talk for a first time with her.
 So I started doodling RK.
 How can a non-visual person "doodle" RK?
 Well, I guess just write it out...